All Episodes

 That's the point.

-I remember I went to to Calgary and there was a massive block of ice and it was end of May, and they're telling it they told me it's basically melting since since January or something.
+I remember I went to Calgary and there was a massive block of ice and it was end of May and they told me it's basically melting since January or something.

-Arizona Desert Rat says, see that last time the federal government shut down, the Republican governor of Arizona kept federal parks open by doing in the state budget to pay their salaries.
+Arizona Desert Rat says, see, the last time the federal government shut down, the Republican governor of Arizona kept federal parks open by doing in the state budget to pay their salaries.

-That greatly deceived decreased the impact of the government shutdown in Arizona.
+That greatly decreased the impact of the government shutdown in Arizona.

 That's good.